-Whatever the size of your group, you’ll find the perfect meeting space in St Anton.
+Whatever the size of your group, you’ll find the perfect meeting space in St. Anton.
 A recent redevelopment scheme saw the addition of the Arlberg-well.com Convention Centre, perched right on the edge of the slopes, at an altitude of 1,300 metres.
-Its massive Championship Hall can accommodate up to 1,950 people, whilst a further 17 conference rooms cater for smaller groups.
-The centre is within walking distance of St Anton’s shops and nightlife and, of course, a range of fabulous skiing opportunities sit right on the doorstep.
+Its massive, award-winning Championship Hall can accommodate up to 1,950 people, whilst a further 17 conference rooms cater to smaller groups.
+The centre is within walking distance of St. Anton’s shops and nightlife and, of course, excellent skiing.

-La Clusaz has long been a favoured weekend ski destination with the French and Swiss, making it a good choice for corporate groups who may be on a tight schedule, but still want to get the most out of the ski terrain.
-Nestled in the French Alps, La Clusaz is often overlooked by British skiers, but this well-rounded resort, located less than an hour from Geneva Airport, is a great choice for corporate ski holidays.
-After a day on the slopes you can ski right down to the picturesque alpine village for a taste of the après ski scene, and non-skiers can make use of the free bus service into the village.
-The nightlife during the week is fairly sedate, but there are plenty of bars and mountain restaurants for your group to come together in the evenings.
+La Clusaz has long been a favoured weekend ski destination with the French and Swiss, making it a good choice for corporate groups who may be on a tight schedule, but still want to get the most out of the mountains.
+Nestled in the French Alps, this well-rounded resort, located less than an hour from Geneva Airport, is a great choice for corporate ski holidays.
+After a day on the slopes, you can ski right down to the picturesque Alpine village for a taste of the après ski scene.
+Non-skiers can access the slopeside bars using the free bus service, allowing everyone in your group to meet up in the afternoon.
+The nightlife during the week is quieter, but there are plenty of bars and mountain restaurants for your group to come together in the evenings.

 Known as the ‘Queen of the Dolomites,’ this is one of the best destinations if you’re out to impress.
 Not only is Cortina one of the most fashionable resorts in Italy, but it’s arguably one of the most glamorous resorts in the world.
 There’s plenty to keep non-skiers happy here, from designer boutiques to stylish wine bars and mountain cafes.
-Good food is an essential part of any corporate skiing holiday, and Cortina doesn’t disappoint with its selection of excellent restaurants – such as the Michelin-starred Tivoli, a 10 minute drive outside of town.
-Meanwhile, the igloo bar that often appears outside the Jungfrau Hotel is sure to be a crowd-pleaser when it comes to pre-dinner cocktails.
+Good food is an essential part of any corporate skiing holiday, and Cortina doesn’t disappoint with its selection of excellent restaurants – such as the Michelin-starred Tivoli, a 10-minute drive outside of town.
+Meanwhile, the 1224 Bar Lounge & Terrace is sure to be a crowd-pleaser when it comes to pre-dinner cocktails.

-This famous resort is conveniently close to the airport and situated at 1,035m, meaning the slopes stay in near perfect condition throughout the season.
+This famous resort is conveniently close to the airport and situated at 1,035m, meaning the slopes are in good condition throughout the season.
 The challenging glacier runs are just above Argentière village, Les Grand Montents, and are at their best in early spring.
 The lower slopes are ideal in winter when heavy snowfall may bar access to higher runs.

-Chamonix is home to several highly respected ski schools that teach in French or English, helping beginners to quickly get up to speed.
-You can also hire a mountain guide, who will take you and your colleagues safely on an off-piste adventure, or to up the higher altitude runs, including the world-famous 20km-long Vallée Blanche.
+Chamonix is home to several highly respected ski schools that teach in French or English, helping beginners quickly get up to speed.
+You can also hire a mountain guide, who will take you and your colleagues safely on an off-piste adventure.
+Or, ascend to a higher altitude and ski the world-famous 20km-long Vallée Blanche.

-Other activities you and your colleagues can try out together regardless of skiing ability include snowshoeing, sledging and paragliding.
-You can also employ a guide for off-piste skiing, or an introduction to ice climbing, where you’ll use picks to work your way up frozen waterfalls.
+For the non-skiers in the group, there are plenty of exciting activities you and your colleagues can try out together (regardless of skiing ability!).
+Discover the slopes a different way by snowshoeing, sledding, or paragliding.
+You can also hire a guide for off-piste skiing (for the experts), or an introduction to ice climbing, where you’ll use picks to work your way up frozen waterfalls.